 What is commonly referred to as ‘editing’ can actually be divided into four types of editing:

-Sometimes also called a critique.
+Read and review – sometimes also called a critique.
 This is not a true edit, but a short review giving suggestions for improvement.
 You can ask friends, family, your writing peers and strangers on the internet (known as beta readers) to read and review things for you, and some companies offer paid critiques.
-You can expect a critique to pick up on major problems with plot and characterisation.
-But they may be quite varied depending on the reviewer’s area of expertise.
+You can expect a critique to pick up on major problems with plot and characterisation, but they may be quite varied depending on the reviewer’s area of expertise.
 Some reviewers may focus on stylistic issues or use of language while others may pick up on inaccuracies, inconsistencies or other elements.
 Getting a critique is a useful first step to check you’re heading in the right direction and identify any major areas you may need to rewrite.

-Sometimes called developmental editing.
+Structural editing – sometimes called developmental editing.
 A structural editor will look at your manuscript as a whole, covering areas such as plot, characterisation, themes, voice, dialogue, pace and flow.
 They’ll be looking at the ‘big picture’ and how everything fits together, and should also pick up on major inconsistencies and inaccuracies.
 Structural editing is complex and time-consuming.
 You’ll need to find an editor who works in your genre.
-It goes without saying that you also need to have a good relationship with your editor.
-So, choose someone you like and with whom you have a ‘spark’.
+It goes without saying that you also need to have a good relationship with your editor, so choose someone you like and with whom you have a ‘spark’.
 Structural editing usually results in a significant amount of rewriting, so make sure you have this wrapped up before moving on to copy-editing or proofreading.

-This is the last stage your manuscript will go through after typesetting and before the final print run.
+Proofreading – this is the last stage your manuscript will go through after typesetting and before the final print run.
 A proofreader looks at spelling, grammar, punctuation, layout and consistency.
-They’ll also check that your work has been typeset correctly.
-That page numbers and page headings are all present and correct, that illustrations and captions correspond, that styles are consistent, and that the table of contents is correct.
+They’ll also check that your work has been typeset correctly – that page numbers and page headings are all present and correct, that illustrations and captions correspond, that styles are consistent, and that the table of contents is correct.
 They may do a little light editing where necessary, but the proofreader should intervene only with good reason, because at this stage in the process you want to minimise additional costs and delays to publication.

 We offer few types of editing including critiques, copy-editing and proofreading.
 Please feel free to contact us if you want to discuss any of these services in more depth and see how we can help you.